In the

 - The receive transmission path consists of about 12 feet of Belden 7916A RG6 as

-down lead, a Kitz Technologies (1dB NF) amplifier whose gain I've measured to be
+down lead, a Kitz Technologies (1dB NF) amplifier whose gain was measured to be

 20dB and flat as a pancake across the combined VHF/UHF spectrum, followed by